Whether you want to enhance your lifting or athletic performance, training your hamstring is crucial for strong, flexible, and powerful legs.

 1. Barbell Romanian Deadlift

 |Hamstrings, Glute, and Lower Back

 The Romanian deadlift is an excellent exercise for strengthening the hamstrings and glutes.2McAllister MJ, Hammond KG, Schilling BK, Ferreria LC, Reed JP, Weiss LW.
 Muscle activation during various hamstring exercises.
 J Strength Cond Res.
 2014 Jun;28(6):1573-80. doi: 10.1519/JSC.0000000000000302.
 PMID: 24149748 It provides decent stretches to the posterior chain muscles and makes your lower body firm and flexible.

 How to do it: Grab a loaded barbell with an overhand grip (hands outside the hips) and stand upright with your back straight and feet shoulder-width apart.
 Pushing your hips back, lower the bar until it reaches your shin level.
 Now, slowly extend your hips until you’re in the standing position.

 2. Barbell Single Leg Deadlift

-If you want to improve your balance while strengthening your hamstring and glute muscle, you won’t find any better exercise than a single-leg deadlift.
+If you want to improve your balance while strengthening your hamstring and glute muscles, you won’t find any better exercise than a single-leg deadlift.

 If you find it difficult to perform a single-leg deadlift with a barbell, you can do it with dumbbells.
-You can find it in the dumbbell deadlift exercises.
+You can find it in this dumbbell deadlift exercise list.